 To my surprise the bowl felt soft, like putty, so I pinched it with a thumb and forefinger.
 After the bowl folded over, it stiffened, and within a few seconds it became as hard as steel.
 The spoon felt cold to the touch, the bent portion was shiny smooth, and there were no signs of metal fatigue.
 I still have that spoon sitting on my shelf; it mocks me every time I glance at it, and it reminds me about a peculiar experience that I might otherwise have suppressed.

 Now these stories can be multiplied a hundredfold.
 There is abundant testimony that these things happen.
 They do not happen often, and they do not happen predictably.
 But it seems they do happen.
-There is no known physical mechanism by which they could happen, and all the evidence points to their happening as a direct influence of mind over matter.
+There is no known physical mechanism by which they could happen, and all the evidence points to their happening as an influence of mind over matter.